 You can create as many local calendars as you want, and all of them will sync using iCloud.
 You can also add calendars from Exchange, Google, Yahoo, or AOL accounts.
 This is handy if you've got a work account and personal calendars to keep balanced, and also makes it easier to use shared calendars—including shared iCloud Calendars.

-Apple's Calendar used to offer a to-do list, but tasks now live in Reminders, a separate app.
-If you want to see tasks alongside your appointments, this app won't cut it.
-But there are plenty of other integrations.
+Calendar integrates nicely with the rest of Apple's ecosystem.
 Addresses, for example, show up in Apple Maps, and you can optionally get travel time notifications.
 You can schedule and invite people to FaceTime calls.
 There's even a Siri Suggestions calendar that pulls in potential events from iMessage, Mail, and other Apple apps.

 Apple Calendar for macOS price: Included with all Macs, iPhones, and iPads.